 In 2007 Evelyn adopted a nine year old Boxer female named Tilly through Florida Boxer Rescue.
 She wanted to help this wonderful organization but realized she would be a “Foster Flunky,” keeping any Boxer in search of a “furever” home, so she decided to help them through her art.
 Evelyn donates her work to rescues and shelters around the country to raise funds that directly help animals in need and their caretakers.
 Her dog portraits have recently been published in 1000 Dog Portraits - From the People Who Love Them and Richeson75 International, Animals, Birds & Wildlife.
 Evelyn is also a signature artist with Art for Barks, a nonprofit that was formed to support Service Dogs, Rescue Animals and Animal Artists & Writers.

-Evelyn’s work is represented by Rhea Chiles’ Studio at Gulf and Pine on Anna Maria Island Florida, and held in private collections throughout the US, Canada, Australia, France, Spain and the Netherlands.
+Evelyn’s work is represented by Art Uptown Gallery in Sarasota, Florida and held in private collections throughout the US, Canada, Australia, France, Spain and the Netherlands.
 Evelyn has received residencies and fellowships from Weir Farm National Historic Site, Zion National Park, Jentel Foundation, Dorland Mountain Arts Colony and The Brush Creek Foundation for the Arts.
 She is a member of the Petticoat Painters, one of the oldest, continuously exhibiting women’s art groups in the United States.
 Evelyn serves on the governing board of Myakka River State Park with a dedication to bring artists and nature together.

 Evelyn shares her 12-acre home Barking Dog Ranch, with her husband Philip, two dogs, visiting horses, sharks, and the occasional sea lion visiting from next door.
 Her life is a menagerie of the people, places and happenings of a distinctive south Florida experience.